idris-lang/Idris-dev/docs/proofs/example1.rst

    * - Substitute a guess into a hole.
      - solve

-   * - The holes and what they depend on now looks like this:
+   * - The hole types now looks like this:
      - .. image:: ../image/elabLogicEx1_4.png
           :width: 131px
           :height: 14px